Zacharyat19/TensorFlow-Image-Classification/README.md

 with open("class_names.json", "w") as json_file:
     json_file.write(class_names)
 ```
+For VSCode, add "python.linting.pylintArgs": ["--generate-members"] to settings.json
 ### Directions:
   Run at least one training sesion to allow the model to create weights and save into the JSON file.
-This only needs to be done once before predictions can be made.
+This only needs to be done once before predictions should be made.

 1. Run GUI.py in the terminal.
 2. Either select to upload an image or take a picture.